lusaxweb/vuesax/docs/components/README.md

 To add a type of button with edges we change the value of `vs-type` by: `line`.

 :::tip
-  you can change the position of the line up with the property `vs-line-position="top"`.
-You can also change the way the line appears on mouse hover with the property `vs-line-origin` using the allowed values:
+  you can change the position of the line up with the property `line-position="top"`.
+You can also change the way the line appears on mouse hover with the property `line-origin` using the allowed values:

   - left
   - center (default)